dbohdan/jsonwatch/README.md

-# jsonwatch — like `watch -d` but for JSON
+# jsonwatch — like `watch -d`, but for JSON

-jsonwatch is a command-line utility that lets you track changes in JSON data delivered by a shell command or a web (HTTP/HTTPS) API. jsonwatch requests data from the source repeatedly at a set interval.
+jsonwatch is a command-line utility that lets you track changes in JSON data delivered by a command or a web (HTTP/HTTPS) API. jsonwatch requests data from the source repeatedly at a set interval.
 It displays the differences when the data changes.
-It is similar but not identical to how [watch(1)](https://manpages.debian.org/stable/procps/watch.1.en.html) with the `-d` switch works for plain-text data.
+It is similar but not identical to how [watch(1)](https://manpages.debian.org/stable/procps/watch.1.en.html) with the `-d` switch works for plain text.

 jsonwatch has been tested on Debian 12, Ubuntu 24.04, macOS 14, and Windows 10 and Server 2022.